Why additive manufacturing is redefining product design

 Because it deposits material only where it is needed, the 3D printer is ideally suited to making intricate, lightweight shapes for complex, high-value applications.
-As a result, the impact of Additive Manufacturing is expected to be most notable in the automotive industry, as well as in aerospace and medicine, although it can be used across most metal manufacturing segments.
+As a result, the impact of additive manufacturing is expected to be most notable in the automotive industry, as well as in aerospace and medicine, although it can be used across most metal manufacturing segments.

-“Moisture and oxygen are the two most crucial parameters when it comes to creating optimal conditions for 3D printing.
-Maintaining an inert atmosphere becomes more critical depending on how reactive the material is,” says Bo William
+Moisture and oxygen are the two most crucial parameters when it comes to creating optimal conditions for 3D printing.
+Maintaining an inert atmosphere becomes more critical depending on how reactive the material is.

-Opportunities with Additive Manufacturing
+Opportunities with additive manufacturing

-Applying Additive Manufacturing to production opens up a variety of challenges and opportunities.
+Applying additive manufacturing to production opens up a variety of challenges and opportunities.
 While the cost of investing in and using an industrial 3D printer is comparatively high, compared with more traditional methods, there are obvious gains to be made.

-Bo Williamsson, Manager Laser and Additive Manufacturing with Linde Region North, says the advantages of Additive Manufacturing far outweigh the drawbacks.
+Bo Williamsson, Manager Laser and Additive Manufacturing with Linde Region North, says the advantages of additive manufacturing far outweigh the drawbacks.

 “While the industry still has a lot to learn about this technique, one thing that’s certain is that it has made it possible to print geometries that could never have been produced before.
-Additive Manufacturing gives designers complete freedom to create very precise characteristics in terms of structure, strength, weight, aesthetics and aerodynamic properties,” he explains, adding that time-consuming processes that used to involve multiple production stages can be printed in one single sequence.
+Additive manufacturing gives designers complete freedom to create very precise characteristics in terms of structure, strength, weight, aesthetics and aerodynamic properties,” he explains, adding that time-consuming processes that used to involve multiple production stages can be printed in one single sequence.

-Across the globe, innumerable advances will be made possible as a result of Additive Manufacturing.
+Across the globe, innumerable advances will be made possible as a result of additive manufacturing.
 For example, Williamsson explains that aircraft engines could be made significantly lighter by changing the design and using a 3D printer in manufacturing its components.

 If you look inside the process chamber of the 3D printer, where the metal powder is melted layer by layer with a laser in an inert atmosphere to create a three-dimensional detail, you will find that it is similar in many ways to the process of welding.
 Process gases such as Argon are also used to create the optimal atmosphere for the 3D printing process.

-This is why companies like AGA and Linde, with their unrivalled experience and knowledge of gas, metallurgy and welding, are fast establishing themselves as preferred partners to the Additive Manufacturing industry.
+This is why companies like AGA and Linde, with their unrivalled experience and knowledge of gas, metallurgy and welding, are fast establishing themselves as preferred partners to the additive manufacturing industry.